Merrion Cricket Club

 Merrion Cricket Club is a cricket club in Dublin, Ireland, playing in Division 1 of the Leinster Senior League.

 The club was established as Merrion Wanderers and then Land Commission in 1879, moving to its present ground in 1906.
 Until 1919, membership of the club was restricted to civil servants.
 Senior status was attained in 1926.

-Merrion has a large number of teams (six men, three women, three social and boys and girls teams for all age groups) catering for all standards and interests.
+Merrion has a large number of teams (seven men, three women, three social and boys and girls teams for all age groups) catering for all standards and interests.